KalleHallden/ProjectInitializationAutomation/Windows/README.md

 ```
 Note that it follows that strict syntax (create [repo name] -l/--local)
 ### Example
-Say I wanted to build a remote repository named "Subscribe to Kalle Halden" with a description of "Leave a like and comment!"
+Say I wanted to build a remote repository named "Subscribe to Kalle Hallden" with a description of "Leave a like and comment!"
 We'll set as public, too.
 Just type:
 ```
-create "Subscribe to Kalle Halden" -d "Leave a like and comment!"
+create "Subscribe to Kalle Hallden" -d "Leave a like and comment!"
 ```
 You'll see a message on Command prompt that looks like this:
 ```
 The following arguments will be passed:
-  Name:                 Subscribe to Kalle Halden
+  Name:                 Subscribe to Kalle Hallden
   Description:          Leave a like and comment!
   Publicity:            Public